cub03/NYPD-Arrest-Analysis/README.md

 After cleaning, sorting and filtering the data sets, I created pivots tables to compare patterns and trends in the data.
 The pivot tables provides a breakdown of the large dataset for better analysis and undesrstanding.

+## Slicers
+Slicers like jurisdiction code, sex, borough were created in order to filter the the chart for the exact information that is needed.

 ## Visualization
 ![](nypd_dashboard.png)